 - Seeds are what makes hemp oil, and it contains almost no CBD.
 And CBD oil is made from flowers, leaves, and stems of hemp.
 It contains a high concentration of CBD.

 What is the difference between hemp oil vs. CBD?

 - Hemp oil and CBD oil have different properties and affect the body in different ways.
 Since hemp oil is made from seeds where there is almost no CBD, and CBD oil is from other parts of plants, which leads to different properties of these oils.

 What is better to use for pain relief, CBD oil vs. hemp oil?

 What is better for anxiety, hemp oil vs. CBD?

-- According to many studies and statistics, it can be assumed that CBD oil works well with relieving anxiety.
+- According to many studies and statistics, you can assume that CBD oil works well with relieving anxiety.
 Hemp oil contains many beneficial substances, but it does not help with anxiety.

 Updated on September 2, 2021.